Kasimirsuterwinter/kasimirsuterwinter.github.io/_drafts/what-are-problems-and-what-can-we-do-about-them.md

 This article has been largely inspired by Russell L. Ackoff.
 Originally trained as an architect, and a pioneer in the field of [operations research](https://en.wikipedia.org/wiki/Operations_research "Operations research"), [systems thinking](https://en.wikipedia.org/wiki/Systems_thinking "Systems thinking") and [management science](https://en.wikipedia.org/wiki/Management_science "Management science").

 You can find a really [powerful presentation by him](https://www.youtube.com/watch?v=EbLh7rZ3rhU "Russel Ackoff on Youtube") on YouTube.
-It is a bit long, but if you found the ideas in this article interesting, I highly recommend the video, as he covers this topic and more in a very eloquent way.
+It is a bit long, but if you found the ideas in this article interesting, I highly recommend the video.
+He covers these topics and more in very eloquent understandable ways.